Currently Documented Edition Signature and Seal Markings:

 Large numbers of Black Kites are usually seen all year along the rivers in downtown Kyoto, and the species would be well known to Rakusan.

-(This bird in 53 is often mistakenly thought to depict an eagle, but the physical characteristics and the explicit original title-caption indicate that it is indeed a Black Kite, and not an eagle.)
+(This bird in 53 is often mistakenly thought to depict an eagle, but the physical characteristics and the explicit original title-caption indicate that it is indeed a Black Kite.)